THAILAND’S SHAMEFUL EXTRADITION

 This unit is known for nothing apart from raiding foreign ‘sex parties’ in Pattaya, to which the foreign volunteers had either not been invited or been ripped off on, and foreigners and Thais selling ‘steroids’ – for Pattaya has become the world’s hub for illegal trade in these drugs, which, administered wrongly, can cause and have caused deaths in Europe and the USA.

-Two worldwide distributors of these drugs were Australian Doug Shoebridge, who handles the Australasian market and Frenchman Thierry Perenon who sends everywhere.
+Two distributors of these drugs were Australian Doug Shoebridge, who handles the Australasian market and Frenchman Thierry Perenon.

 The pictures here show Perenon, Shoebridge, and the Colonel arresting the hapless Russians last year.